LeoPhilly/grpo-profiling-harness/design_doc.md

 ### How did you check whether the drift was a function of the RL-updated weights?

-The only aspect that I wanted to confirm further was this was not a downstream effect of updated weights from RL learning.
+The only aspect that I wanted to confirm further was that this was not a downstream effect of updated weights from RL learning.
 In order to test this, I checkpointed the weights at step 100 and reran the autopsy.
 The numbers came back nearly the same as above (fp32 halving the log ratio, subtle difference everywhere, no relation to truncation or position), which rules out that the drift is derived from updated weights and once again points to being a property of the live generation via vLLM and recompute via HF dynamics.

 ## Part 2 runs: Straggler & G variants